About me

 Further information

-I work with individuals, couples and families, in person and online.
+I work with young people (age 11 +), individuals, couples and families, in person and online.

-I offer a 30 minute meeting at a mutually convenient time.
-Following this meeting, I will see you for a formal consultation process after which we work together.
+I offer a 20 minute meeting at a mutually convenient time.
+Following this meeting, I will see you for a formal consultation process and ongoing sessions.

 People seek therapy for various reasons: Some have experienced trauma, some are lacking intimacy...or simply feeling alone.
 Sometimes it is hard to be human.
-Sometimes it helps to get in touch, to have someone listen, help gain insight and connect again.
+It can help to be curious, to gain insight and connect again.